yhao21/ECON498_midterm/README.md

 ## Number of pages to scrape
 You may need to change the arguments in `url_list` in `step 1`

-For example, if you only need the first 100 currencies information, which is one page , you may need to replace the line of `url_list` with
+For example, if you only need the first 100 currencies information, which is the first page , you may need to replace the line of `url_list` with
 ```
 url_list = [(url_coin_base + str(i), url_gecko_base + str(i)) for i in range(1,2)]